tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * With this one condition, we are creating a much more customized system than we'd be able to build on top of typical banking infrastructure.

-* Simple things like this can also be what makes your smart contracts so powerful -- you can enforce whatever rules you decide!
+* Simple things like this can also be what makes your smart contracts so powerful—you can enforce whatever rules you decide!

 Now, have the students add the same threshold to their contracts!